What does out-of-pocket medical expense mean?

 30% (or $90)

-Many insurers don’t cover out-of-network care, except if you have a medical emergency.
-If your insurance company covers out-of-network care, they’ll likely charge a higher coinsurance rate for it.
+Many insurers don’t cover out-of-network costs, except in a medical emergency.
+If your insurance company covers out-of-network care, it’ll likely charge a higher coinsurance rate for it.
 So, getting in-network care is best if you want to estimate your out-of-pocket costs better.

 Copayments